esawtooth/esawtooth.github.io/content/2013-11-30-from-vim-to-emacs.markdown

 Category: tech
 Tags: tech
 Author: Rohit Jain
-Summary: A small comparison of vim and emacs

 I grew up as a programmer on vim.
 In my first week at college, I was treated to an interesting discourse on the virtues of vim, emacs and